 I created all of the concepts shown on this page.
 You are free to use them for whatever you want.
-They were originally posted on this website in the 2015-2016 time frame.
+They were originally posted on this website in the 2015-2016 time frame, unless noted otherwise.
 They were created using PROP_DESIGN, Rhino, and Keyshot.

 Using adjustable thrust vectoring nozzles has many benefits compared to tiltrotors, helicopters, and/or quadcopters: